AxonC/magnus-api/docs/ppm.md

 ## Objectives

-To ensure clear and appropriate objectives have been created for the project, the SMART (specific, measurable, achievable/appropriate, realistic, time-constrained) goals were used.
+To ensure clear and appropriate objectives have been created for the project, the S.M.A.R.T. (specific, measurable, achievable/appropriate, realistic, time-constrained) goals  were used.
 SMART allows us to create objectives that provide the project with lots of functionality, that will be meaningful to the objects, and still stay within the projects deadlines.
 For the project to be successful the following objectives should be met:

 Staff Members should be able to:
 * Add new faces or people to the system through a simple yet effective web interface;